bhebert/TheZeroBetaRate/README.md

 	a) open Stata.
 Tested with Stata MP 17.0 and 18.0 on an M1 Macbook Pro and a Windows PC.

-		i) depending on your Matlab and Stata versions, the dates in the intermediate .csv files might be "DMY" or "MDY" format If you get Stata errors, trying changing the "DMY" formats to "MDY" in the Stata .do file
+		i) depending on your Matlab and Stata versions and Mac/Windows, the dates in the intermediate .csv files might be "DMY" or "MDY" format
+		   Try the "DMY" format on Mac and the "MDY" on Windows (lines 55-59 of MakeTables.do), or inspect ../Output/zero_beta_rateMain.csv to see what the format is

 	b) cd to TheZeroBetaRate/StataCode